raspberrypilearning/generic-javascript-for-loop-array/en/step_1.md

-This is a for loop which will print each item from the animals array in turn.
+This for loop will print each item in the animals array in turn.

 ```JavaScript
 var animals = ["fox", "wolf", "panda", "squirrel"];